indykish/birr/README.md

-# Dude
+# Birr

-Dude is a DSL in ruby which helps to painfully ease your migration of workstation or clean installs.
+Birr is a DSL in ruby which helps to painfully ease setting up of your workstation from a clean state.
+You can create dynamic scripting at a rapid pace.

 `Credit` goes to `github.com/opscode/chef` for providing code to build CLI's faster.

 This uses mixlib-cli, mixlib-config, mixlib-log, mixlib-auth.